tranquanghuy7198/orderbook-dex/README.md

 ### Testing scripts

 The `testOrderbookDEX.js`, which is placed in the `test` folder, is the JS file used to test the `OrderbookDEX.sol` contract.
-It contains 12 test cases which simulates the activities of placing buy and sell orders.
+It contains 12 test-cases which simulate the activities of placing buy and sell orders.

 ### Tools